Pets... People... Practice in Prince Rupert.

 Pacific Coast Veterinary Hospital in Prince Rupert, British Columbia is looking for two outgoing, compassionate and dedicated veterinary professionals who enjoy practicing quality medicine in a fast paced and collaborative team environment:

-Associate Veterinarian & Veterinary Technician.
+Associate Veterinarian & Veterinary Technologist.

 Find Us On The Spectacular North West Coast of B.C.